Rechnungskauf für Schulen, Institutionen & Unternehmen: einfach im Shop „auf Rechnung“ bestellen oder hier Angebot anfordern.

 Participants and material: 4-8 children, at least 12 Xbricks, optionally with learning content (e.g. numbers, letters, symbols).

 The Xbricks are distributed around the room.
-Some may have educational content.
-Structures such as gates, walls or market stalls serve as targets and can visually underline different learning content.
+Some can be provided with learning content.
+Structures such as gates, walls or market stalls serve as goals and can visually emphasize different learning content.

-The children build a structure together, e.g. B. a goal in which learning content on the Xbricks must be taken into account (e.g. numbers in the correct order or putting letters together to form a word).
+The children build a structure together, e.g. a gate, where the learning content on the Xbricks must be taken into account (e.g. putting numbers in the right order or letters together to form a word).
 Other structures such as walls can visualize learning content such as sequences, patterns or concepts.
-After completion, they can use the building symbolically, such as walking through the gate or starting a new task.
+After completion, they can use the structure symbolically, for example by walking through the gate or starting a new task.
 The tasks are distributed within the team.

 Goal: